MrSkinny/fullstacker/README.md

 * `npm install`
 * `npm start` - runs server and client

+Client runs on default `create-react-app` port (3000).
+Server runs on `process.env.PORT` or 3001 by default.
+The `package.json` includes a `proxy` key set to `localhost:3001` which allows dev mode client-side requests to be made without a hostname.
+You must change the proxy if using non-default ports.
 #### Build and Deploy Instructions
 * `npm run build:all` - build client and server into `fsbuild/deploy`